 Bevy Systems

-A rust function (or lambda) can be automatically converted to a System
+A rust function (or lambda) will be automatically converted to a System

 via the IntoSystem